yohann69/Calendar/README.md

 ⬛ Add an adaptative light/dark mode<br />
 ⬛ Correct all language errors<br />
 ⬛ Add a notification system to inform student what, where and when the next lesson will be<br />
-⬛ Keep in the cookies/cache the ressource number to avoid the user to enter it again and again (✅ so add a logout button too)<br />
 ⬛ Create a desktop/mobile app<br />
 ⬛ ...
 <br />